Kartaverse/Kartaverse-for-Houdini/docs/metashapepro.md

 ![Metashape Pro 1](Images/metashapepro_runjob.png)

-The attribute create node is used to customize the job parameters.
-These values are passed to Metashape's python API via the pythonscript node.
+The "attribute create" node is used to customize the job parameters.
+These values are passed to Metashape's Python API via the "pythonscript" node.

 ![Metashape Pro 2](Images/metashapepro_attribute_create.png)